Prenatal Adjustment Difficulties

 - Distressing or frightening thoughts

 It is important to seek help if you are experiencing some of the above symptoms, as Postnatal Depression can impact maternal well-being, affect the couple relationship and other children and impact the development of secure attachment between mother and baby.
-Unfortunately many mothers may not recognise themselves as depressed or may take a long time to present for treatment due to stigma of being a bad mother and being unable to cope.
+Unfortunately many mothers may not recognise themselves as depressed or may take a long time to present for treatment due to a fear of a stigma of being a "bad mother" and being unable to cope.

 What Causes Postnatal Depression?